 The Fed's Dual Mandate

-Following a series of financial panics and banking runs, Congress passed--and President Woodrow Wilson signed into law--the 1913 Federal Reserve Act.
+Following a series of financial panics and banking runs, Congress passed—and President Woodrow Wilson signed into law—the 1913 Federal Reserve Act.
 The law created the Federal Reserve System, comprising twelve public-private regional federal reserve banks.
 Today, the Fed is tasked with managing U.S. monetary policy, regulating bank holding companies and other member banks, and monitoring systemic risk.
-The seat of power of the central bank is situated in the Washington, DC-based seven member Board of Governors, currently headed by Chairman Ben Bernanke.
+The seat of power of the central bank is situated in the Washington, DC-based seven-member Board of Governors, currently headed by Chairman Ben Bernanke.
 Each member is appointed by the president and subject to confirmation by the Senate.
-The members of the Board of Governors are part of a larger board that includes five of the regional bank presidents, known as the Federal Open Market Committee (FOMC).
-The FOMC is responsible for making decisions on open market operations, including determining interest rates and purchasing U.S. treasuries.
+The members of the Board of Governors are part of a larger board that includes five of the regional bank presidents, known as the Federal Open Market Committee (FOMC), which is responsible for determining interest rates and purchasing U.S. treasuries.

 Dodd-Frank: A New Mandate

-The recent global financial crisis was triggered in large part by the actions of an undercapitalized banking system that took excessive risk.
+Excessive risk-taking by an undercapitalized banking system triggered the global financial crisis in 2008, and it became clear in the aftermath that a new set of regulations was necessary.
 The Dodd-Frank Act grew out of a need to "address this increasing propensity of the financial sector to put the entire system at risk and eventually to be bailed out at taxpayer expense," said a 2011 report by New York University's Stern School of Business.

 Dodd-Frank instituted a third official mandate for the Fed, empowering it to regulate systemic risk and preserve financial stability.
 The Fed is now required to present its findings on risky, non-bank financial firms to the Financial Stability Oversight Council, which instructs the Fed on how to sanction those institutions.

 "The Fed has a great deal more responsibility," says Professor Thomas Cooley of New York University's Stern School of Business.
-"It is the primary watchdog for identifying systemically risky instiutitons of all types, including shadow banking institutions [such as hedge funds]," he explains.
-Moreover, Cooley says, the law "requires a greater degree of transparency in terms of how the Fed is lending money."
+"It is the primary watchdog for identifying systemically risky institutions of all types, including shadow banking institutions [such as hedge funds]," he explains.

 Experts have sought to identify the key drivers of so-called "systemic risk," or the financial interdependencies that allowed a seemingly limited subprime mortgage crisis to culminate in widespread panic in the United States and abroad, as well as the failure of some of the country's most prominent financial institutions.
-Some critics of Fed policy consider its actions from 2003 to early 2005 at least partially to blame.
-During this period, the Fed, under the direction of then-chairman Alan Greenspan, kept the federal funds rate at 1 percent and allowed for significant credit expansion.
+Some critics of Fed policy partially blame the institution, especially its decision to keep the federal funds rate at 1 percent from 2003 to early 2005, which allowed for significant credit expansion.

 Now that the Fed has been charged with overseeing systemic risk, experts question how it can best respond to systemic threats while fulfilling its original "dual mandate."
 Some argue that managing monetary policy and systemic risk presents the Fed with a conflict that could ultimately undermine price stability.